 The minimum hearth dimensions are shown in the diagram above.
-The upper surface of the hearth must be a minimum of 50mm above the floor and should ideally protrude a minimum distance of 200mm out from the fireplace opening.
-(This is to provide a physical barrier for the appliance and its' occupants.
-If the appliance is sitting at least 50mm above the floor level then no hearth is actually required however this is a recommendation only to provide this recommended physical barrier).
+The upper surface of the hearth must be a minimum of 50mm above the floor and must protrude a minimum distance of 300mm out from the fireplace opening.
+(It is important to note that should a spacer of any kind be used to bring the appliance out of the fireplace, then the 300mm dimension must be taken from the most forward surface of this spacer).